 Carrots are known for their natural sweetness, and this is due to the sugar content they contain.
 However, the way carrots are prepared can affect the sugar levels in them.

-See also How to cook ground turkey for dogs
+See also How do you cook a frozen turkey breast

 When carrots are cooked, the heat breaks down the cell walls and fibers, making it easier for the body to digest them.
 This process also releases some of the natural sugars present in the carrots, which can make them taste even sweeter.